jojoe-ainoo/data-wrangler/README.md

 This python program extracts a table summary of European Union Road Safety Facts and Figures from a wikipedia webpage: https://en.wikipedia.org/wiki/Road_safety_in_Europe and save it into a csv-file named "road-safety.csv"

-The program also builds charts from the table with some analysis
+The program also builds charts from the table with for visualizations & analysis

 ## Build
 The program contains a wrangler package.
 The wrangler package uses the beautifulsoup4 library and pandas library.